qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-7.md

   ],
 ```

-Then you have to generate the tranlation files with
+Then you have to generate the translation files with
 `qx compile --update-po-files`.
 The compiler will extract all the text strings
 you marked up and will put them into the `source/translation` folder.
 There
 you'll find the created files ending in `.po`.
 You may be familiar with that